Meir Shapiro: Daf Yomi

 Shapiro introduced the revolutionary idea of Daf Yomi (דף יומי, "page [of the] day" or "daily folio"), a daily regimen undertaken to study the Babylonian Talmud one folio (a daf consists of both sides of the page) each day.
 Under this regimen, the entire Talmud is completed, one day at a time, in a cycle of seven and a half years.
 Rabbi Shapiro introduced his idea at the First World Congress of the World Agudath Israel in Vienna on 16 August 1923.
 The first cycle of Daf Yomi commenced on the first day of Rosh Hashanah 5684 (11 September 1923).
 Now in its 14th cycle, Daf Yomi has been taken up by tens of thousands of Jews worldwide.
+Incidentally, there are 2,711 pages in the Babylonian Talmud.

 Yeshivas Chachmei Lublin

 Yeshivas Chachmei Lublin was, along with Daf Yomi, Shapiro's greatest achievement.
 He conceived of a yeshiva for Hasidic Poland, modeled on Lithuanian yeshivas such as Volozhin, Slabodka and Novardok, but which would train Hasidic rabbis as the next generation to lead Polish Jewry.
 The Yeshiva was housed in a massive building, housed hundreds of students, and had a vast library of over 100,000 books.

-On May 22–28, 1924, the cornerstone laying ceremony took place for the construction of the yeshiva building.
+On 22–28 May 1924, the cornerstone laying ceremony took place for the construction of the yeshiva building.
 Approximately 20,000 people participated in the event.
-The opening ceremony took place on June 24–25, 1930.
+The opening ceremony took place on 24–25 June 1930.
 Apart from thousands of local Jews, around 10,000 people arrived from all over Poland and abroad.

 Shapiro served as rosh yeshiva until his death.